“I guess I knew then, once I touched a computer, I would never go back.

 She is known for her clear instruction and infinite patience.
 When she was first teaching Python, she created her own material management system that enabled her to produce materials that presents concepts in curiosity order.

 Students in her classes can work together, problem-solve collaboratively and often become friends.
 Some students get jobs before the end of class, others write her later and report their success.

 “I’m good at visualizing what’s going on,” she says, noting that when she first discovered Fortran, a particular aspect of the language known as loops spurred vivid images in her dreams of a conveyer belt.
 As the belt carried chickens away, she brushed each one with sauce.
 “It was that Fortran mind explosion about what’s going on in computers that made me think: This is where democracy, implemented through computers would fix everything.”
 Python, a language of collaboration, it continues to evolve through a global cooperative community.

 “I teach the core and then there are about 125,000 libraries.
 Everybody is contributing.
 It’s a really wonderful community.”

-INSTRUCTOR SNAPSHOT: Marilyn Davis, Python Instructor—She specializes in Python training in corporate environments in Silicon Valley, both face-to-face and online, and anywhere, either through UCSC-Extension, where students earn University credit, or independently.
-She has taught Python at Apple, Cisco, Facebook, GETCO, Google, Intuit, LLNL, NASA, Nokia, Oracle, Plantronics, Skype, VMware, and more.
+Marilyn Davis specializes in Python training in corporate environments in Silicon Valley, both face-to-face and online.
+She has taught at numerous Silicon Valley companies, including Apple, Cisco, Facebook, GETCO, Google, Intuit, LLNL, NASA, Nokia, Oracle, Plantronics, Skype, VMware.